-The project Responsive Environments focused on small interventions that change our interaction or perception in a certain moment or task in a specific space.
-The brief asked to identify a mundane moment and improve it or make it more interesting, using Arduino or a similar technology.
-The final prototype needed to be fully functional and therefore demonstrate the experience designed.
+The project Responsive Environments focused on small interventions that can change our interaction or perception in regards to a specific space.
+The brief asked to identify a mundane moment and create an different experience, using digital prototyping tools, such as Arduino or Makey Makey.

-For this project we were divided in groups of two, and for our work, my colleague and I chose the moment when people walk through tunnels, how they can be intimidating or simply annoying, as they are nothing more than a passing area that generally does not stay in people’s thoughts for long after they crossed it.
-They also reinforce negative feelings, such as violence, fear or insecurity, often associated with dangerous places to be avoided.
+For this project we focused about tunnels and how these are nothing more than a passing area that does not stay in one’s thoughts once crossed.
+They can also reinforce negative feelings, such as violence, fear or insecurity, thus becoming places that can be perceived as dangerous or to be avoided at certain times.

 We started by thinking about daily activities, and for that we looked at how a typical Monday was in our lives.
 Whether if it is showering, cooking or commute from A to B, we all perform the similar tasks that become such a part of our routine that are almost ‘invisible’.
 We don’t walk thinking constantly that we are walking, or we don’t even notice the landscape around us on the train or the car.

 After these initial thoughts, we found ourselves split between two potential projects: one that would pursue something related to role trees play in our daily urban lives, and another one that would focus on our shadows, that follow us around, but suddenly could have a life of their own thanks to technology.

 Trees play a major role on our planet, not only as massive and dense forests but also performing more urban tasks in our cities.
 Recent studies suggest plants have their own signalling system, and may even possess memory and emotions, and we thought it could be interesting to remind people about those characteristics.
 Could we equip a set of trees with interconnected sensors, thus replicating human-like reactions whenever people passed by?